 Other Radisson hotels set to open in 2019 are in Casablanca, Morocco, and Conakry, Guinea.
 One in Niamey, Niger, is scheduled to be open in time for the AU Coordination Meeting with Regional Economic Communities in June or July.
 Abuja, Nigeria; Accra, Ghana, and Dakar, Senegal, are also part of the group’s development plans.

 The first hotel in the group’s top-tier portfolio, the Radisson Collection, in Africa is scheduled to open in Lagos, Nigeria, in 2020.

 Other hotel groups have established ultra-luxe offerings on the continent, with more planning to come this year.
 Popular destinations, such South Africa, Namibia, Rwanda, Morocco, Tanzania and Botswana, will see luxury hotels opening in 2019.

-April 2019 will see the opening of the luxurious Lekkerwater Beach Lodge in the De Hoop Nature Reserve, on Western Cape’s east coast, which owner Colin Bell claims is “rated by many as the most magnificent coastal reserve in Africa”.
+Recently, the luxurious Lekkerwater Beach Lodge in the De Hoop Nature Reserve – on Western Cape’s east coast – opened, which owner Colin Bell claims is “rated by many as the most magnificent coastal reserve in Africa”.
 “The Marine Protected Area offshore of De Hoop is famous for some of the best whale watching on the planet,” he says.